 Apple Cider Vinegar:

-Apple cider vinegar is one of the most natural home remedies to treat fleas (and a host of other maladies, too!).
-To treat those pesky fleas, mix one part organic apple cider (with “mother”) and two parts water.
+Apple cider vinegar is one of the most common natural home remedies to treat fleas (and a host of other maladies, too!).
+To treat those pesky fleas, mix one part organic apple cider vinegar (with “mother”) and two parts water.
 Use a spray bottle or sponge to apply the vinegar mixture to your cat’s fur.
 The vinegar won’t kill any fleas on your cat, but it will repel them for 2 to 4 days.

 Fleas can’t swim, so never underestimate the power of a good old bath with soap and water!
 Regularly bathe your cat with natural cat shampoo to keep fleas at bay.